JamesAGarcia/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/liferay-cloud-platform-status.md

 ## Subscribe to Updates

-Users can *Subscribe to Updates* to receive the latest notifications of any service status changes.
+Users can *Subscribe to Updates* to receive real-time notifications of any platform status changes.

 Click on *Subscribe to Updates*, and select the method of notification that is most convenient for you.